An Atlas of MUSE Observations towards Twelve Massive Lensing Clusters: Observations and data reduction

 The observations were split into blocks of $\sim$1-1.15 hr execution time.
 Each observing block consists in either 2$\times$1800 sec., 3$\times$900 sec or 3$\times$1000 sec. exposures.
 We included a small spatial dithering box ($<$0\farcs3) as well as 90 degrees rotations of the instrument between each exposure.
 Indeed this strategy has been shown to help reduce the systematics due to the IFU image slicer \citep{2015A&A...575A..75B}.
 A summary of all exposures taken is provided in Table \ref{tab:museobs}.

-Standard calibrations have been used for this program, including day-time instrument calibrations as well as standard star observations.
+Standard calibrations have been used for this programme, including day-time instrument calibrations as well as standard star observations.
 All exposures taken after the 2nd MUSE commissioning in June 2014 (i.e. all cluster fields presented here except for SMACS2031) include single internal flat-field exposures taken with the instrument as night calibrations.
 These short (0.35 sec.) exposures are used for an illumination correction and taken every hour, or whenever there is a sudden temperature change in the instrument.
 These calibrations are important to correct for time and temperature dependence on the flat-field calibration between each slitlet throughout the night.
 In addition, twilight exposures are taken every few days and are used to produce an on-sky illumination correction between the 24 channels.

-\subsection{MUSE Archival Data}
+\subsection{MUSE archival data}

-The importance of getting deep MUSE exposures on the FFs has led us to coordinate a joint effort between the GTO program and additional programs towards MACS0416 and Abell 370 (ESO programs 094.A-0525 and 096.A-0710 respectively, PI: Bauer).
+The importance of getting deep MUSE exposures on the FFs has led us to coordinate a joint effort between the GTO programme and additional programmes towards MACS0416 and Abell 370 (ESO programmes 094.A-0525 and 096.A-0710 respectively, PI: Bauer).
 Overall, the same strategy as for the GTO campaign has been followed for these observations, and were combined with GTO data when overlapping.
-Similarly, additional exposure time in the northern part of the FF cluster MACS0416 has been obtained as part of ESO program 0100.A-0764 (PI: Vanzella, \citealt{2020MNRAS.494L..81V}), and combined with the GTO observations.
+Similarly, additional exposure time in the northern part of the FF cluster MACS0416 has been obtained as part of ESO programme 0100.A-0764 (PI: Vanzella, \citealt{2020MNRAS.494L..81V}), and combined with the GTO observations.

-Finally, we include in our analysis two CLASH clusters observed as part of ESO programs 095.A-0525, 096.A-0105, 097.A-0909 (PI: Kneib) on MACS0329 and RXJ1347, again with very similar science goals and observing strategy to the GTO program.
+Finally, we include in our analysis two CLASH clusters observed as part of ESO programmes 095.A-0525, 096.A-0105, 097.A-0909 (PI: Kneib) on MACS0329 and RXJ1347, again with very similar science goals and observing strategy to the GTO programme.
 A first analysis on these datasets with only partial exposure time was presented in \citet{2019AandA...632A..36C} and we present here a more detailed analysis of the full datasets after homogeneous reduction as for the other fields.